Princess Alice, Duchess of Gloucester: Early life

-Lady Alice Christabel Montagu Douglas Scott was born at Montagu House, Whitehall, London, on Christmas Day 1901, the third daughter and fifth child of John Montagu Douglas Scott, Earl of Dalkeith (later Duke of Buccleuch and Queensberry), and his wife, the former Lady Margaret Alice "Molly" Bridgeman, daughter of the 4th Earl of Bradford.
-Her brothers Walter and William and her nephew John were all Conservative MPs.
-Her first cousin Marian Louisa, Lady Elmhirst, was the paternal grandmother of Sarah Ferguson, former wife of Alice's great-nephew Andrew Mountbatten Windsor.
+Lady Alice Christabel Montagu-Douglas-Scott was born on 25 December 1901 at Montagu House, Whitehall, London, the third daughter and fifth child of John Montagu-Douglas-Scott, Earl of Dalkeith (later Duke of Buccleuch and Queensberry), and his wife, the former Lady Margaret Alice "Molly" Bridgeman, daughter of the 4th Earl of Bradford.
+Her brothers Walter and William, and her nephew John, all served as Conservative MPs.
+Through her first cousin Marian Louisa, Lady Elmhirst, she was also connected to Sarah Ferguson, former wife of Alice's great-nephew Andrew Mountbatten-Windsor.

-Alice was a descendant, in an unbroken male line, of Charles II through his eldest but illegitimate son, James Scott, 1st Duke of Monmouth, himself a major political figure during the years leading up to the Glorious Revolution.
-As she was born on Christmas Day, she was given the middle name of Christabel.
+Alice was a descendant, in an unbroken male line, of Charles II through his eldest but illegitimate son, James Scott, 1st Duke of Monmouth, a significant political figure in the years preceding the Glorious Revolution.
+Her birth on Christmas Day, accounted for her middle name, Christabel.

-Alice spent much of her childhood travelling "between splendid houses": Boughton House in Northamptonshire, Drumlanrig Castle in Dumfries and Galloway, and Bowhill in the Scottish Borders.
-Eildon Hall, in Melrose, Scottish Borders, was more or less home base.
+She spent much of her childhood moving between the family's principal houses: Boughton House in Northamptonshire, Drumlanrig Castle in Dumfries and Galloway, and Bowhill in the Scottish Borders.
+Eildon Hall, near Melrose, served as the family's main base.

-An experience of nearly drowning at the age of 14 awoke Alice to a keen sense of making the most of every day.
-Caught in a current in the Solway Firth, she was convinced that she was going to die and she prayed to God, begging for a miracle to save her life in exchange for her devoting herself to public service:
+In her memoirs, Alice described a near‑drowning at the age of 14.
+While swimming in the Solway Firth she was caught in a current, later recalling:

 The next instant my feet touched rocks.
 I was able to stand up and get my breath back.
 I had been carried quite a way down the coast—some houses had come and gone on my left—but the rocks proved to be a reef and I was able to scramble through them back to shallow water without further mishap....
 In return for my life I had promised to dedicate it to some useful purpose; but there never seemed to be anything that required my help or that I was any use at.
 So when, through a series of unforeseen circumstances, I one day found myself allotted a life of public duty in the service of my country, a very secret pledge was honoured.

-Alice attended the independent St James's School for Girls, in West Malvern, Worcestershire, and later travelled to France, Kenya and India.
-After school in West Malvern, she spent a year in Paris "before returning home to be presented at Court in 1920".
-Alice enjoyed skiing, horse-riding and hunting and was also an accomplished watercolourist.
-A painting by her, done near Archers Post in Kenya, is today part of the Royal Collection.
-In Kenya, where she stayed for more than a year, from about 1929–1931, she stayed in the area typical of the so-called Happy Valley set and encountered many of the personalities of said clique, including Evelyn Waugh.
+Alice attended the independent St James's School for Girls in West Malvern, Worcestershire, and later travelled to France, Kenya, and India.
+After her schooling in West Malvern, she spent a year in Paris "before returning home to be presented at Court in 1920".
+She enjoyed skiing, horse-riding, and hunting, and was also an accomplished watercolourist.
+One of her paintings, made near Archers Post in Kenya, is now part of the Royal Collection.

+During her extended stay in Kenya, from about 1929–1931, she lived in an area associated with the so‑called Happy Valley set and encountered many of its well‑known personalities, including Evelyn Waugh, who was then travelling in Africa.